-On the hundred or so islands in the Seychelles, scattered over an area of 400,000 square kilometres of ocean, you can discover primeval mistforests, huge flocks of sea birds and giant tortoises, black parrots and the flightless white-throated rail bird [related to extinct Dodo].
-There are old plantation houses, ruins of leper hospitals, pirate graves and legends of buried treasure.
-Then, of course there are the famous beaches – miles of deserted powdery white sands, surrounded by coral reefs and sparkling lagoons.
+On the hundred or so islands in Seychelles, scattered over an area of 400,000 square kilometers of ocean, you can discover primeval mist forests, huge flocks of sea birds and giant tortoises, black parrots, and the flightless white-throated railbird [related to extinct Dodo].
+There are old plantation houses, ruins of leper hospitals, pirate graves, and legends of buried treasure.
+Then, of course, there are the famous beaches – miles of deserted powdery white sands, surrounded by coral reefs and sparkling lagoons.

-Praslin the second largest island in the Seychelles, is home to the Vallee de Mai – a primeval rainforest containing the famous coco de mer palms, which have the largest, heaviest and most suggestively shaped nuts in the world.
+Praslin the second largest island in Seychelles, is home to the Vallee de Mai – a primeval rainforest containing the famous coco de Mer palms, which have the largest, heaviest, and most suggestively shaped nuts in the world.
 For tropical charm, La Digue has it all – tumble down plantation houses, with dusty roads used by slow-moving bicycles and ox – carts.
 The beaches of La Digue are supposedly the most photographed in the world, distinguished by the weathered granite boulders that resemble modern art pieces.
 Many other smaller islands have been turned into discreet hideaways for the rich and famous or nature reserves for the many examples of rare species found nowhere else on earth.

-The ‘Desroches Drop’ is a site renowned for the best diving in the Seychelles, if the Indian Ocean.
-Even if you are not a diver, a snorkle on the reefs around the islands is almost as amazing: if the birds are sometimes lacking in colour, the fish make up for it in a vivid living kaleidoscope.
-Many of the best sites lie in the national marine parks around mahe and Praslin.
+The ‘Desroches Drop’ is a site renowned for the best diving in Seychelles, if the Indian Ocean.
+Even if you are not a diver, a snorkel on the reefs around the islands is almost as amazing: if the birds are sometimes lacking in colour, the fish make up for it in a vivid living kaleidoscope.
+Many of the best sites lie in the national marine parks around Mahe and Praslin.

-The National Parks are active in nature conservation, to ensure they can protect and conserve these areas there is fee per person to visit these areas from $10-$20 per person.
-Excusions are not part of your all inclusive vacation, and these fees need to be paid by each person, when visiting the marine parks.
+The National Parks are active in nature conservation, to ensure they can protect and conserve these areas there is a fee per person to visit these areas from $10-$20 per person.
+Excursions are not part of your all-inclusive vacation, and these fees need to be paid by each person when visiting the marine parks.

-The delicious Creole cuisine is based on fish and a wide variety of exotic vegetables, fresh fruit and spices that simply must be sampled when you are in the Seychelles.
+The delicious Creole cuisine is based on fish and a wide variety of exotic vegetables, fresh fruit, and spices that simply must be sampled when you are in Seychelles.
 Food is plentiful if eating local produce, due to the remote location of the islands only local produce is available.

-Foreign Currency is needed to spent in the Seychelles please travel with Euros, US Dollars or GB Pounds.
+Foreign Currency is needed to spend in Seychelles please travel with Euros, US Dollars or GB Pounds.

 The Shuttle flights to Praslin depart every 30 minutes and cost approximately $75 return flight.
 The planes only carry 10-20 people at a time so you need to book this flight early, to ensure a smooth connection.
 We can help with booking flights and suggesting routes.

 There is a fee to enter the National Marine Parks, they charge from $12 – $25 per person, to go ashore and visit the islands in the Parks.
 This money helps the local government to protect and restore their beautiful islands.
 The National Parks are active in nature conservation, the fees ensure they can protect and conserve these areas.
-Excursions are not part of your all inclusive vacation, and these fees need to be paid by each person, when visiting the marine parks.
-Foreign Currency must be used to enter the national parks, either US dollars, GB Pounds or Euros.
-You are encourage to bring foreign currency in to the Seychelles Islands, please do not change all your money in to Rupees- be advised by the Base Manager upon arrival where and when you will need Rupees.
+Excursions are not part of your all-inclusive vacation, and these fees need to be paid by each person when visiting the marine parks.
+Foreign Currency must be used to enter the national parks, either US dollars, GB Pounds, or Euros.
+You are encouraged to bring foreign currency into the Seychelles Islands, please do not change all your money into Rupees- be advised by the Base Manager upon arrival where and when you will need Rupees.